Daniel-Saravia/stocktracker/README.md

 This project is licensed under the MIT License.

 ## Contact
-If you have any questions or need further assistance, please contact [Your Name or Email].
+If you have any questions or need further assistance, please contact saraviad4444@gmail.com